Modern Front End Fundamentals

-- Day 2: Front End Testing
+- Day 2: Front End Testing and Testing Pipelines

 This workshop is run primarily as an internal workshop for companies.
 Get in touch to book in your team!
 If being run internally, this workshop can also be split into full day or half day segments, to work best for your team.

 Currently the following dates are available for anyone to attend:

 Don’t want to miss out on all the front end fun(damentals)?
 Get in touch to find out when the next public workshop is being held.